Information About The Minnesota Workers’ Compensation Process

 If you have been injured at work, and you have not done so already, you must inform your employer.
 You must fill out the first report of injury.
 There are deadlines by which this step must be completed, so you must act quickly.
-Our experienced attorneys can help you with applying for workers’ compensation benefits, making certain that all deadlines are met.
+Our experienced lawyers can help you with applying for benefits, making certain that all deadlines are met.

 Denied Workers’ Compensation Claims